Interview with Barca Academy's Denis Silva from La Masia Interview with Barca Academy's Denis Silva from La Masia

 Attack football is creation, using imagination — it is happiness.

-Diane Scavuzzo: Do you think some American youth soccer players are afraid of making a mistake?
+Diane Scavuzzo: Do you think some American youth soccer players are afraid of making mistakes?

 We have a saying, Bread for Today, Hungry for Tomorrow.